MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 > File and folder exclusions do not apply to this attack surface reduction rule.

 > [!WARNING]
 > Only use this rule if you're managing your devices with [Intune](https://docs.microsoft.com/intune) or another MDM solution.
-This rule is incompatible with management through [System Center Configuration Manager](https://docs.microsoft.com/sccm) because this rule blocks WMI commands the SCCM client uses to function correctly.
+This rule is incompatible with management through [Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/sccm) because this rule blocks WMI commands the SCCM client uses to function correctly.

 This rule was introduced in: Windows 10 1803, Windows Server 1809, Windows Server 2019